Go to top of page

 On this page

-The new School Mental Health Service provides mental health practitioners based in schools to support young people with mild to moderate and emerging mental health concerns.
+The School Mental Health Service employs mental health practitioners who are based in schools to support young people with mild to moderate and emerging mental health concerns.

 Role of school mental health practitioners